Free expat tax extension icon

 Getting your US documents recognized

-If you move to Germany for work or study, you may need to have your US qualifications recognized.
+If you're a US citizen moving to Germany for work or study, you may need to have your US qualifications recognized.

 Cost of living compared to the US